MontiCore/tutorial/01.automata/README.md

 If there is no such variable that was declared in the method, the symbol table moves up one scope in the hierarchy so that the scope spanned by the class is searched for a variable foo next.
 There, it finds the attribute that was referred to and returns its symbol.
 The process of searching for the correct symbol in the symbol table is called *symbol resolution*.
-For a more detailed description of the symbol table and how it works, see Chapter 9 of the MontiCore Reference Manual.
+For a more detailed description of the symbol table and how it works, see Chapter 9 of the MontiCore Handbook.

 For every grammar, MontiCore generates a symbol table infrastructure containing three different kinds of scopes:
 Global scopes, artifact scopes, and a general scope.